pointerchain/my_cpp_journey/done.md

+## 2025-11-10
+- Added an `Enemy` system to my `Roguelike Game` project **[roguelike_game](https://github.com/pointerchain/roguelike_game/tree/1726c5ec46b755cbc12547d86a948be417a42452)**
+    - This was a pretty big update but I am happy so far with how it turned out, still a lot I want to add but this is just the start of it.
+    - `Acceleration`-based movement, very similar to `Character`.
+    - Implemented `Boids Separation` behavior to prevent enemies from clumping together too much.
+    - Also works on a simple `State Machine`, currently with two possible states: `kIdle` and `kChasing` with a working `Aggro range` to switch states.

 ## 2025-11-09
 - Added a `Dashing` movement feature to my `Roguelike Game` **[roguelike_game](https://github.com/pointerchain/roguelike_game/tree/ccaf2caea63e2a3e91dc00301c48d8aaab9e460a)**
     - Moved away from constant move speed to an `acceleration`-based movement system.